innocenzi/laravel-vite/docs/src/guide/quick-start.md

 If you were using any Webpack loader for TypeScript, Vue, PostCSS, SASS, Stylus... you can safely remove them.
 Vite handles them without additional configuration.

+Except for PostCSS, you do need to install the CSS pre-processors you are using, though.
 You can learn more about this on the [Vite documentation](https://vitejs.dev/guide/features.html#css-pre-processors).

 #### Input files